vicsz/cloud-lab/README.md

 management.endpoint.health.show-details=ALWAYS
 ```

-Later on in the Workshop this endpoint will also show database information.
+Later on in the Workshop this endpoint will also show external dependency status and information (including Data, Cache, and Messaging).

 ### 3.4 - Check for new information on the health endpoint